 During closing, you’ll go to the title company and sign a stack of paperwork for your loan, the deed and title insurance.
-You’ll also review a copy of the HUD-1.
+You’ll also review a copy of the closing statement.

 Prepare to Sign a Lot of Documents Unless You’re Paying Cash

 For any transaction, you’ll have your core list of paperwork that transfers title from seller to buyer.
 If you’re paying cash, that’s all you’ll sign.

 If you’re getting a loan to purchase the property, there will be a much bigger stack.
 The size of the stack depends on the lender and loan program.
 You’ll even often see very similar documents telling you the same thing over and over again.
 The main message here is, if you don’t pay, you don’t stay and if you’ve lied on your loan application, you could go to jail for a very long time.